 The start of Autumn

-Pay attention to pond plants in Autumn:
+Pay attention to pond plants now Autumn is here:

 • Waterlily leaves begin to turn brown - remove them from the pond so that they do not sink to the bottom and rot under water over Winter.